manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 1. Define your intent.
 Align your aspirational intent (your most important big-picture goals) with your transactional intent (your goal for any one interaction).
 2. Deploy perspective getting to understand various stakeholders.
-3. Build routines to enlist stakeholders behind your intent
+3. Build routines to enlist stakeholders behind your intent.

 #3#